plyanan/groovy_fingers/README.md

 # Groovy Fingers
 Groovy Fingers is a short electronic dance music soundtrack written in code using ruby syntax.
 This mini project makes use of the platform Sonic Pi, a code based music creation and performance tool.
-The author submitted this soundtrack as part of a friendly programming challenge between analysts in a Security Operations Center of a Fortune 500 firm.
+The author submitted this soundtrack as part of a friendly programming challenge between analysts at a Fortune 500 firm's Security Operations Center.
 Attached in this repository is an mp3 file of the sountrack that can be downloaded and played.

 More about Sonic Pi: https://sonic-pi.net/